 Being too gullible can be dangerous, especially for a female solo traveler, and I’m not saying that all of you should get on the first plane to Thailand and drive around with random strangers (hell no!).
 This is just a friendly reminder (also to myself) that a big part of the experience when visiting a foreign country is to interact and get to know the people living there.
 Hiding behind your sunglasses, assuming that everybody is out to get you, might mean that you’re missing out on memorable experiences like this:)

 How to get to Koh Yao Yai from Phuket Airport:

 I took a taxi from Phuket Airport to Bang Rong Pier.
 The taxis operate with fixed rates, and the ride from the airport to Bang Rong Pier is 650THB and takes approximately 20 minutes.
 You book the ride at the counter in the airport, and you pay in advance.

 From Bang Rong Pier on Phuket, it takes 30 minutes by speedboat to reach Klong Hia Pier on the northern side of Koh Yao Yai.
 The speedboat departs approximately once each hour and a one-way ticket is 200THB.
 You buy the ticket onboard so remember to bring some cash.
-The first boat is 7:50 in the morning and the last one is 17:40 in the evening.
+The first boat is 7:50 am and the last one is 5:40 pm.
 After Koh Yao Yai, the boat continues to Koh Yao Noi

 Some of the hotels also offer transfer service for their guests all the way from the airport to the hotels.
 It’s rather pricey, but if you’re traveling with a lot of luggage, it might be a good idea.